mjstealey/docker-modflow/README.md

   Normal termination of simulation
 ```

-If the container is run without any additional parameters it will run the test files found in `test-run`
+To test the validity of the model we will iterate over all **.nam** files found in the **test-run** directory If the container is run without any additional parameters.
 ```bash
 docker run --rm mjstealey/docker-modflow
 ```

-Example:
+**Example:** This is the output that would be recieved by the user in the console if the docker-modflow container were invoked without any additional parameters.
 ```bash
 $ docker run --rm modflow